frontity-demos/ibenic-headless-wordpress-demo/README.md

 After, the three articles the final project should have the following features

-- use a Headless WP as the source od data (backend)
+- use a Headless WP as the source of data (backend)
 - display the list of posts (per pages)
   - cache results
   - display number of pages